noewangjy/Emotion-Recognition-On-SEED/README.md

 This is the second assignment of the course CS7327 at ShangHai Jiao Tong University, which focuses on transfer learning and domain adaptation approaches in emotion recognition tasks.
-We use 5 out of 15 subjects in SJTU Emotion EEG Dataset(SEED), for more information, please visit [SEED Webpage](https://bcmi.sjtu.edu.cn/home/seed/index.html).
+We use all 15 subjects in SJTU Emotion EEG Dataset(SEED), for more information, please visit [SEED Webpage](https://bcmi.sjtu.edu.cn/home/seed/index.html).